Coffeelot/cw-racingapp/README.md

 - Avoid placing checkpoints on/under/near bridges/overpasses.
 - GTA GPS can't handle opposite-directions on roads: Place checkpoints on the correct side of the road
+- Intersections can be tricky for the GPS.
+We advice to not put checkpoints in the middle of them, but before or after, in the correct lane.
 - Alleys can cause issues.
 Use with caution.
 - The script spawns 2 entities + 1 emitter for EVERY checkpoint.
 If you have 100 checkpoints that might just crash peoples games.